bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 ## Big O Notation

 It allows us to talk formally how the runtime of an input grows as the input grows.
-It gives you an upper bound on the complexity in the worst case, helping to quantify performance as input size becomes arbitrary large
+It gives you an upper bound on the complexity in the worst case, helping to quantify performance as input size becomes arbitrary large.
+It helps us write code tha runs faster using less memory(RAM).
+Constants don't matter.It only cares about the graph shape.
+Smaller terms don't matter.It only cares about the number of operations as N approaches infinity.

 + Arithmetic operations are constant
 + Variable assignment is constant